 The labor code stipulates a formal written employment agreement between the employee and the employer.
 Employment agreements may be for a fixed-term (but not less than a year) or indefinite, for working on a project, for seasonal work or for replacing a temporarily unavailable employee.
 The usual period of contract is one year.
 When an agreement expires, the parties can extend it for an indefinite term or a fixed duration of at least one year or longer.

 Extension of an employment agreement that comes to an end in less than a year can be extended only twice.
 On further continuation, the agreement is treated as binding for an unfixed term.
-Employees can be put under a probationary period of 3 months, which can be extended to 6 months for some employees such as chief accountants and their deputies, company executives and their deputies, and managers.
+Employees can be put under a probationary period of 3 months, which can be extended to 6 months for some employees such as chief accountants, company executives, and managers.